 Uses: can be roasted, baked, and mashed into soups, among a variety of filler uses, much like pumpkin.
 It is extremely popular, especially as a soup.

-Butternut squash has yellow skin and orange fleshy pulp.
+Description: This winter squash is known for its yellow skin and orange fleshy pulp.
 When ripe, it turns increasingly deep orange, and becomes sweeter and richer.

 Nutrition: It is a good source of Dietary Fiber, Vitamin E (Alpha Tocopherol), Thiamin, Niacin, Vitamin B6, Folate, Calcium and Magnesium, and a very good source of Vitamin A, Vitamin C, Potassium and Manganese.